1Cyan/worktable/Outputs.md

 ### Basic Data Selection

 For scientific analysis of the tracks, we recommend a basic selection in `LastMaxMass` (the peak mass of each track), to eliminate under-resolved tracks.

+- Empty tracks

+    There might be objects with `Nbound=0` and an empty particle list.
+These are mostly eliminated tracks arising from small halos that had their most-bound particles fluctuated away from the halo itself and then back again, creating duplicate branches which are eliminated later.
+Fragmentations in the FoF at the infall snapshot could also lead to the creation of duplicate branches that are subsequently eliminated.
+These tracks are typically with a very low peak mass (<50 particles) and live for a very short period (<~3 snapshots), so they can be safely ignored.

+    In hydro simulations, `Nbound=0` tracks could also exist as a result of all its particles consumed by a black hole.

 ## Notes for users migrating from `HBT` to `HBT+`
 HBT and HBT+ have different algorithmic details.
 They are not expected to give identical results.